robvet/hack-integration/4-messaging/readme.md

 2. Create a process(es) which is able to filter based on the total cost in each message, and accomplish the following tasks:

-    If the follow-up request is "true" create a JSON object save the JSON object with a unique name to the "for-followup" container within a Azure Storage account
+    If the follow-up request is "true" create a JSON object save the JSON object with a unique name to the "for-followup" container within an Azure Storage account

-    If the follow-up request is "false" create a JSON object save the JSON object with a unique name to the "feedback" container within a Azure Storage account
+    If the follow-up request is "false" create a JSON object save the JSON object with a unique name to the "feedback" container within an Azure Storage account

     The format for the saved data should be as follows: